MAURICIO CANTOR, PHD

 MSc dissertation: Parallel Lives: Do bottlenose dolphins cooperate amongst themselves when foraging with artisanal net-casting fishers?

 What is she up to?
-Kiera studies the fine-scale foraging coordination among bottlenose dolphins that interact with artisanal net-casting fishers in Laguna, southern Brazi. to investigate whether this foraging tactic represents a case of social predation for the dolphins.
-She quantifies the degree to which groups of dolphins coordinate their actions during their interactions with the artisanal fishers, by measuring the cohesion, heading, and breathing synchrony of dolphin groups of different sizes in aerial drone footage of the interaction.
-Kiera is a visiting MSc student from the University College Cork, carrying out her thesis at the Marine Mammal Institute, Oregon State University.
+Kiera studied the fine-scale foraging coordination among bottlenose dolphins that interact with artisanal net-casting fishers in Laguna, southern Brazil, to investigate whether this foraging tactic represents a case of social predation for the dolphins.
+Kiera quantified the degree to which groups of dolphins coordinate their actions during their interactions with the artisanal fishers, by measuring the cohesion, heading, and breathing synchrony of dolphin groups of different sizes in aerial drone footage of the interaction.
+Kiera was a visiting MSc student from the University College Cork, carrying out her thesis at the Marine Mammal Institute, Oregon State University.

 Picture